autonomys/subspace-docs/docs/ai3_token/wallets/polkadot.md

    * **A Descriptive Name for Your Account:** Input a local reference name for your wallet.
    * **A New Password for This Account:** Create a strong password to encrypt your keys locally, then confirm it in the secondary password field.

-   Once all fields are complete, click the brown **"Add the account with the generated seed"** button at the bottom.
+   Once all fields are complete, click the orange **"Add the account with the generated seed"** button at the bottom.

     ![account-credentials-setup](/img/doc-imgs/polkadot/Polkadot-4.png)